isaacgr/jaysonic/README.md

-# Jsonic
+# Jaysonic

-A better JSON-RPC library
+A JSON-RPC server and client